irisbaron/vsam-express-demo/README.md

 - [Node.js](https://nodejs.org/en/) - An asynchronous event driven JavaScript runtime, designed to build scalable applications
 - [Express](https://expressjs.com/) - A popular Node.js web application framework
 - [npm](https://www.npmjs.com/) - package manager for the JavaScript programming language included with Node.js installation

-## Application walkthrough
-In this section, we provide step-by-step instructions to experience with the Node.js application that interacts with VSAM datasets.
-In our example, we use Key Sequence Data Set (KSDS) VSAM data set.
-The application allows you to create and delete VSAM files, and then manipulate VSAM records via CRUD functionality to create, read, delete and update records.
-The section is divided into two parts, corresponding to two levels of experience.
-In the first part, you can download the code, deploy it on z/OS, configure it, run it and test it.
-In the second part, you can follow step-by-step tutorial for building your own Node.js application.

 ## System Requirements
 **Node.js** - Node.js is the server-side JavaScript platform.
 If you do not have Node.js installed, you can find the installer for your platform at [Node.js](https://nodejs.org/en/).
 For z/OS see [IBM SDK for Node.js on z/OS](https://www.ibm.com/us-en/marketplace/sdk-nodejs-compiler-zos).
 Please note, you can get a free trial version of Node.js on z/OS for testing at [free 90-day trial (SMP/E format)](https://www.ibm.com/us-en/marketplace/sdk-nodejs-compiler-zos/purchase) with installations instructions [here](https://www.ibm.com/support/knowledgecenter/SSTRRS_6.0.0/com.ibm.nodejs.zos.v6.doc/install.htm) or at [Node.js SDK on z/OS trial (pax format)](https://developer.ibm.com/node/sdk/ztp/) (downloads and instructions).
 Please follow the installation instructions provided, in particular for the pax format trial version.